 After having seen Joker for the first time I’ve spent the night thinking about it.
-Beyond the disturbing depiction of the main character’s descent into madness—played by the talented Joaquin Pheonix—there was always something odd about the dynamics at play, that I just couldn’t quite put my finger on.
-But before I get into a few examples, I have to confess that I’m guilty of having done the very thing that I’ll be criticizing in this article.
-Aside from being conditioned by the countless reviews that came out—having closely followed the media storm that surrounded the upcoming release—I’m guilty of having analyzed the picture with a political lens, searching for the ideological motives behind rather than simply focusing on capturing its artistic essence.
+It wasn’t the disturbing depiction of the protagonist’s descent into madness—played by the talented Joaquin Pheonix—that bothered me, but something else.
+There was something odd about the dynamics at play, and I just couldn’t quite put my finger on.
+But before I make a few examples, I must confess that I’m guilty of having done the very thing that I’ll be criticizing in this article.
+Aside from being conditioned by the many reviews that came out—having closely followed the media storm that surrounded the release—I’m guilty of having analyzed the picture with a political lens, searching for the ideological motives behind it rather than simply focusing on capturing its artistic essence.

 In my defense, (as already mentioned above) that was mostly due to the unprecedented media-hype around the movie.
-In the United States, shortly after its August’s premiere at the 76th Venice Film Festival—contrary to the initial overwhelmingly positive response—a swamp of negative reviews started pouring down on the director of the Hangover saga.
+In the United States, shortly after its August’s premiere at the 76th Venice Film Festival—contrary to the initial overwhelmingly positive response—a swamp of negative reviews all of a sudden started pouring down on the Hangover saga’s director.
 From those who exaggerated the violence, to those who resented an impeccable performance by Pheonix, all the way to those who ingeniously detected right-wing propaganda, Joker was suddenly all over the news, and everyone—and I mean everyone—was talking about it.
 Usual concerns about the dangers of possible copycat crimes (despite there being no scientific empirical data to support them) were soon followed by paranoid reports of supposed threats of mass-shootings at the premiere screenings.

-Yet, despite what the mainstream media were so desperately trying to make us believe—”some of them even to a point where they seemed to be rooting for the occurrence of a horrible imitative crime just to provide an ‘I told you so moment”, as Christopher Ferguson puts it—it was pretty clear from the start that what sparked the sudden change of heart by the critics was not an honest concern for citizen safety (nor the social fabric in general) but an attempt to smear the director Todd Phillips.
-Prior to the international release, in an interview for Vanity Fair, Phillips had made indeed negative comments on today’s left-wing cancel culture in the entertainment industry, blaming political correctness and, literally, ‘wokeness’ for his sudden change of style.
+Yet, despite what the mainstream media were so desperately trying to make us believe—”some of them even to a point where they seemed to be rooting for the occurrence of a horrible imitative crime just to provide an ‘I told you so moment”, as Christopher Ferguson puts it—it was pretty clear from the start that what sparked the sudden change of heart by the critics was not an honest concern for citizen safety (nor the social fabric in general) but an attempt to smear the director Todd Phillips, after he, prior to the international release, in an interview for Vanity Fair, made indeed negative comments on today’s left-wing cancel culture in the entertainment industry, blaming political correctness and, literally, ‘wokeness’ for his sudden change of style.

 “There were articles written about why comedies don’t work anymore” he said, “I’ll tell you why, because all the fucking funny guys are like, ‘fuck this shit’, because I don’t want to offend you.”
 As you’d expect, the progressive rage came without delay.
 Because we all know that under Hollywood’s well-known dogmatic political umbrella, “Go try to be funny nowadays with this woke culture”, isn’t the kind of statement that goes unpunished.
 The first angry responses masqueraded as criticism from within the media industry and the artistic establishment were just a matter of hours away.

 Was it that, then?
-Was is the lack of meaning in Joker’s life and his need for belonging in an increasingly alienating reality that made all those reviewers see right-wing narratives?
-No, none of that.
-It’s only thanks to the dogma of intersectionality that the whole media fiasco starts making sense.
-We all know that the simple act of portraying a white male suffering (from anything worthy of attention) could be enough to be called a Nazi in woke circles.
-No diversity there.
-One doesn’t have to express concerns about immigration, show any signs of patriotism, boast about his wealth, make a tiny sexist comment, nor do any other behavior reasonably attributable to Trump or a fan of his, to be accused of being under his same ideological spell.
-After all, having some of the same group characteristics of the elected President, such as his sexual orientation or skin color is—for someone like Yang—enough to validate accusations of ‘collusion’.
+Was is the lack of meaning in Joker’s life, his incapacity to establish a romantic relationship, and his need for belonging in an increasingly alienating reality that made all those reviewers see right-wing narratives?
+Hard to believe.
+It’s only going through the dogma of intersectionality that the whole media fiasco starts making sense.
+The lack of diversity in the simple act of portraying a white male suffering (from anything worthy of attention) could be enough to be called a Nazi in woke circles nowadays.
+Then, one doesn’t have to express concerns about immigration, show any signs of patriotism, boast about his wealth, make a tiny sexist comment, nor do any other behavior reasonably attributable to Trump or a fan of his, to be accused of being under his same ideological spell.
+After all, under identity-politics’ lens, having some of the same group characteristics of the elected President, such as his sexual orientation or skin color is—for someone like Yang—enough to validate accusations of ‘collusion’.
 How can a straight-white-man possibly be a victim of society with all of those inherent privileges?

 In a review for the Guardian, Peter Bradshaw, analyzing the Joker’s motivations for his first violent acts perpetrated against three ‘Wall-Street types’ (as Joker himself calls them), further illustrates part the same problem.
 Emphasizing the lack of racial allegories in the scene, Bradshaw describes how he lost interest in the movie after noticing how “Phillips prudently makes the scene a non-racist attack”.
 Rather than an honest criticism, his observation sounds a lot like a disappointment for not seeing his ideological hopes validated by the plot.
 If instead of three rich-white-men getting shot it would have been a group of kids of Hispanic origins like those who attack Arthur for no reason in the first scene (or any other marginalized groups for that matter), we can be sure that his review would have been a lot more favorable.

 Another example of a political narrative ‘smashed’, is best represented by the relationship between Thomas Wayne (Bruce’s father) and the mother of Joker.
-According to her version of the story, we’re all led to believe in the first part of the movie that Arthur’s miserable existence is a result of the fact that she was taken advantage of by Wayne, having had a child (Joker) from a relationship kept-secret, to then being abandoned and left to raise him on her own.
-At this point of the story one can’t help but empathize with Arthur’s mother, and blame a rich, dislikable, powerful-white-man like Wayne for the many miseries among the Flecks (making us think that, not only he is the real villain, but also the cause of Arthur’s illness and future derangement).
-But the identity-politics’ friendly framework gets once again destroyed, this time quite blatantly, when Joker finds out that his mother suffered from delusions, made up the relationship with Wayne in the first place, and—among many other things—was the one who allowed the abuse on him when he was only a kid.
-And there it goes.
-The story that seemed to fit the type of behavior often condemned by feminists and progressives alike—that of a powerful man taking advantage of an innocent woman—again dissolves into dust.
+According to her version of the story, we’re all led to believe in the first part of the movie that Arthur’s miserable existence is a result of her being taken advantage of by Wayne years prior, having had a child (Joker) from a relationship kept-secret, to then being abandoned and left to raise him on her own.
+At this point of the story one can’t help but empathize with Arthur’s mother, and blame a rich, dislikable, powerful-white-man like Wayne for the many miseries among the Flecks (making us think that, not only he is the real villain, but also the cause of Arthur’s illness and impending derangement).
+But the identity-politics’ friendly framework gets once again destroyed, this time quite blatantly, when Joker finds out that his mother suffered from delusions, made up the relationship with Wayne in the first place, and—among many other things—was the one who allowed the abuse on him when he was only a kid (‘Believe all Women’, remember?).
+And so the story that seemed to fit the type of behavior often condemned by feminists and progressives alike—that of a powerful man taking advantage of an innocent woman—again dissolves into dust.
 If you also take into account that Joker’s love interest is a black woman (ruling out racism) and that the movement inspired by his crimes is a revolt against income inequality (no capitalist greed there), you inevitably start to get the point.

 by: Mark Granza